-- Graduate school can be a highly rewarding, enriching, growing, and FUN experience
+- Graduate school is a highly rewarding and FUN experience

-- Interesting people (including many students and professors from other countries)
+- You will meet interesting people (including many students and professors from other countries)

-- Advanced learning verses specific knowledge, Fewer, more focused courses than in many undergraduate programs
+- You take fewer, more focused courses than in your undergraduate degree

 - Thesis students focus on a research project after completing their coursework

-- Literature review to gain state of the art knowledge
+- As part of the thesis or capstone project will perform a literature review to gain state of the art knowledge

 - Students often work in groups, with the actual project completed individually